 LC Tomato Swap Note

-Although de Mane prefers little Green Zebra tomatoes, which she describes as having telltale “streaky green and white skins,” for their slightly tart taste, we feel that almost any firm little green tomato to do the trick.
-Actually, if you’re jonesing for this salad before green tomatoes show up at your greenmarket, simply swap in whichever red or other, more acidic and more vibrantly hued variety you prefer.
-For a stunning presentation, try a motley array of heirlooms in oranges and yellows and purples.
+Although de Mane prefers little Green Zebra tomatoes, which she describes as having telltale “streaky green and white skins,” for their slightly tart taste, we feel that almost any firm little green tomato does the trick.
+Actually, if you’re jonesing for this salad before green tomatoes show up at your green market, simply swap in whichever red or other, more acidic and more vibrantly hued variety you prefer.
+For a stunning presentation, try a motley array of heirlooms in oranges and yellows, and purples.
 Looking for new ways to play with corn?
 Check out Renee’s post on cooking late-season corn.

 - 1 tablespoon Champagne vinegar